Digital_Nomad_Packing_Header

 While it’s very easy to pay with card in many countries, depending on where you visit this may not be the case.
 We recommend shopping around for a good exchange rate and establishing a small emergency fund if nothing else.

-#Tip: Better exchange rates can often be had if you bring your home currency to your chosen destination and exchange the money there.
+#Tip: You can often get better exchange rates if you bring your home currency to your chosen destination and exchange the money there.
 We always recommend you do your research first.

 Purchasing travel insurance prior to your trip is something we highly recommend.
 From lost baggage to theft, unfortunate circumstances can happen, so it is best to be prepared for it.
 This is also the same when it comes to health insurance.
 You want to make sure you are covered to receive care should it be required.